Oestoidea/oled-spectrum-analizer/Arduino_Nano/README.md

 ## Implementation

-Prototype is assembled in a clear acrylic case for Rasberry Pi, but can be built more compactly.
+Prototype is assembled in a clear acrylic case for Raspberry Pi, but can be built more compactly.
 Button with a red cap — pause.

 ![Arduino_Nano_3oleds_ssd1306_photo](https://github.com/Oestoidea/oled-spectrum-analizer/blob/master/Arduino_Nano/pics/Arduino_Nano_3oleds_ssd1306_2.png)